JoshuaCarter/Vanguard-40k/Readme.md

 - As much as possible, make use of the 40k core rules and codecies.
 This means that time and money invested into **Vanguard** also carries over into regular 40k.

+- Avoid restricting what models and wargear a player can use, even in very small games.
+New models should mean new opportunities.

 - Support very small games.
 This keeps the barrier to entry much lower than normal.

-- Allow players to bring a variety of models and wargear, even in very small games.
-New models should mean new opportunities.

 - Allow the game to scale up with a player's growing collection of models.